-A draft report will be made available to eligible endorsements holders, the Department and the Australian Fisheries Management Authority ("AFMA") for a period during which written submissions will be received.
+A draft report will be made available to eligible shareholders and the Department for a period during which written submissions will be received.
 The Panel will consider submissions before their report is finalised.

 A signed, formal final report outlining the Panel's recommendations is to be provided to the Minister.
-The report shall provide advice on the allocation of quota to eligible endorsement holders, supporting arguments and explanations or justification for the recommendations.
+The report shall provide advice on: